All Episodes

 The Supreme Court said, oh, yes, they do.

-They do get protection under the Geneva Conventions, even though read the conventions.
+They do get protection under the Geneva Conventions, even though, read the conventions.

 They are not covered.

-But it's been it's been extended to them.
+But it's been extended to them.

 Not suggesting we do that at all.